 These are our 2014 state policy priorities!!

-Posted about 10 years ago by James F. Lawrence
+Posted almost 11 years ago by James F. Lawrence

 As APRNs in Georgia, one of the distinctions that define us is our clinical expertise.
 However, if any of you have heard me speak, I strongly feel that another distinction of the APRN is his/her politically involvement.
 That professional leap in which you made from the RN to the APRN is no where more important than in this area!
 We must know the our goals and the direction in which we are heading to make an impact in our profession and in our state.
 You would never begin your family vacation trip without your reservations, GPS instrument, or pass port.
 So why would we do any less of preparation for such an important task as this?